singhrishikesh1/vari/README.md

 This project is created for **Varithon 2026** by Team Checkmate (U689ELV5).

 Variathon is an innovative hackathon-focused platform designed to bring together developers, designers, innovators, and problem-solvers to build impactful solutions for real-world challenges.
 The platform encourages collaboration, creativity, and rapid experimentation by providing participants with the opportunity to transform ideas into working prototypes.
-With a focus on technology, innovation, and teamwork, Variathon aims to create an environment where participants can learn new skills, explore emerging
+With a focus on technology, innovation, and teamwork, Variathon aims to create an environment where participants can learn new skills, explore